umami-hep/salt/docs/index.md

 - Built on [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/).
 - Support for multiple YAML-configurable [input modalities][salt.models.InitNet] and [output tasks][task-heads].
-- ONNX export support to use trained models in [Athena](https://gitlab.cern.ch/atlas/athena/).
+- ONNX export support to use trained models in C++ environments like [Athena](https://gitlab.cern.ch/atlas/athena/).
 - Easily extensible: you can implement your own custom dataloaders and models.
 - Documented and tested.